Javier Cámara

 Javier Cámara Rodríguez (born 19 January 1967) is a Spanish actor.

 He became known for two television roles as a priest in ¡Ay, señor, señor! and Éste es mi barrio.
 He has since featured in films such as Torrente, the Dumb Arm of the Law (which earned him wide public recognition in Spain), Talk to Her, Torremolinos 73, Living Is Easy with Eyes Closed, Truman and Forgotten We'll Be.

 Other television credits include performances in series such as 7 vidas, The Young Pope and The New Pope (portraying a cleric again) or Narcos, likewise starring as the title character in the Juan Carrasco politico-satirical saga (Vota Juan, Vamos Juan and Venga Juan).

 Early life

-Javier Cámara Rodríguez was born on 19 January 1967 in Albelda de Iregua, province of Logroño.
+Javier Cámara Rodríguez was born on 19 January 1967 in Albelda de Iregua, province of La Rioja.
 He trained his acting chops at the theatre group of IES Laboral (his high school) and the Logroño's Theatre School, later moving to Madrid to train at the RESAD.
 He worked as an usher at the Fígaro Theatre, so he could pay for his education.